Lazerbeam50/War-Game/Development files/Technical Documentation.md

 - Grab all nodes within 2 squares.
 - Loop through each node and see if a friendly model has taken it.
 If so, mark the friendly model as in range.
 - If the model has at least one friendly model in range of it, mark it as in range.
 Otherwise, break out of the loop and return false.

+## Buffs and debuffs

+- **Stage 2** - Create an Effect object with the following attributes:

+- Effect applied (String)
+- Duration (Tuple containing round, turn and phase as integers)
+- Stackable (bool)

+Whenever a new effect is applied, an expired effect is removed, or an effect is updated in some way, the unit re-runs its "apply_effect" method.
+This method resets each models stats back to its default using its codex data, and applies each buff in turn.

 ## Unit/Model deaths